 Langbank is a village on the south bank of the River Clyde in Renfrewshire and is 9 miles from Paisley.

-There are places to eat in the village Langbank itself has a rail station on the Inverclyde line which runs between Glasgow and Gourock while bus services provide links to the surrounding area.
+The town has a small selection of eateries and shops.
+Langbank itself has a rail station on the Inverclyde line which runs between Glasgow and Gourock while bus services provide links to the surrounding area.
 The village lies on the A8, a few yards from the start of the M8 motorway making it easily accessible by road.